GraphQLAPI/graphql-api-for-wp/README.md

 For technical information on how the GraphQL server works, check out [GraphQL by PoP's documentation](https://graphql-by-pop.com/docs/getting-started/intro.html) and [resources](https://graphql-by-pop.com/resources/) (these are still a work in progress).

+## Sponsorship

+[Leonardo Losoviz](https://leoloso.com), author and maintainer of the GraphQL API for WordPress, is relying on sponsorship to [fund his continuous work on the project](https://github.com/sponsors/leoloso).

+Please [browse the list of sponsorable requested features](https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2).
+If you can benefit from them, be welcome to up-vote (👍) them, and to [sponsor Leonardo](https://github.com/sponsors/leoloso) on any of the available 3 tiers ❤️ .

 ## Standards

 [PSR-1](https://www.php-fig.org/psr/psr-1), [PSR-4](https://www.php-fig.org/psr/psr-4) and [PSR-12](https://www.php-fig.org/psr/psr-12).